referencedev/staking-farm/README.md

 Because of storage and computational limitations, the contract can only store a fixed number of farms.
 To avoid farm spam, only authorized users can deposit tokens.
-Owner of the contract can manager authorized users or can deposit farms itself.
+Owner of the contract can manage authorized users or can deposit farms itself.

 ## Create new farm